denislavs/TikTok-Claims-Classification-Project/README.md

 **3.3.
 Distribution of Author Ban Status by Claim Status**

 ![output_29_0](https://github.com/user-attachments/assets/b250644b-3273-4077-ab15-17615385abc4)
-Banned authors are far more prevalent in claim videos compared to opinion videos, with a much higher proportion of banned authors creating claim content.
-This may reflect stricter content moderation on fact-based videos or potential misinformation.
+The chart shows that among claim videos, 1,439 were created by banned authors and 8,169 by active authors, while for opinion videos, 196 were from banned authors and 9,280 from active authors, indicating a much higher proportion of banned authors associated with claim videos compared to opinion videos.

 **3.4.
 Median Video Share Counts by Author Ban Status**